 We know that regenerative agriculture plays a critical role in improving soil health, restoring water cycles and increasing biodiversity.
 These outcomes form the foundation of sustainable food systems and contribute to achieving our ambitious climate targets.
 This is why Nestlé is investing CHF 1.2 billion by 2025 to spark regenerative agriculture across our supply chain.

 Our strategy begins with pilot studies at farms to validate new technologies and nature-based solutions.
-As pilots prove successful, we expand into reference farms of agripreneurs, or entrepreneurial farmers, in different countries and regions, as soils and climate requirements will differ.
-From reference farms we try to scale the approach to the larger agripreneur community, helping to further advance and improve their business models.
+As pilots prove successful, we expand into reference farms of ‘agripreneurs’, or entrepreneurial farmers, in different countries and regions, as soils and climate requirements differ.
+From reference farms we aim to scale the approach to the larger agripreneur community, helping to further advance and improve their business models.
 We plan to roll this approach out at scale through our Farmer Connect program.

 We are also encouraging industry alignment on common frameworks and metrics for regenerative agriculture.